ExpediaDotCom/tesla/README.md

 }
 ```

-Now let's compile and run our hello service again.
+Let's compile and run our hello service again.
 After the service is started, we use ```wget``` tool to download the binary message and save it to a file ```greeting.tesla```.
 Run following command line in a terminal window.
 Or use a browser to open URL http://localhost:8080 and save the downloaded file into ```greeting.tesla```.

 ```
 wget --output-document=greeting.tesla http://localhost:8080